zhukaihan/Ultra-Simple-Browser/README.md

 * **Images.xcassets** Only contains icons.
 * **PNG Images** The images actually uses in app.
 * **Core Data model** It is what it is.
 * **ViewController.swift** It is the heart of the App.
-It is about 1300 lines long(Horrible code design.
+It is about 1300 lines long (Horrible code design.
 I know).
 It mostly interacts with UI.
-It is the one and the only one linked to the storyboard, although there is nothing in the storyboard
+It is the one and the only one linked to the storyboard, although there is nothing in the storyboard.
+All UIs are created with code.
 * **toolBarItems.swift** It only configs the backButton and the forwardButton.
 I just to want to make the code shorter.
 BUT, it is the most basic feature in a browser: go back and go forward.
 * **URLTextField.swift** It is the URL text field.
 It acts as a host title bar when it is not the first responser.
 * **SuggestionViewController.swift** It is a child view controller under ViewController.
 It give suggestions, such as the top 20 website that human beings visits, the favorites that user created,                   the websites that user visits over ten times, and histories user visited.